coswise/hicon/README.md

-## What about Hicons?
+## What about Hicon?
-Hicons is a simple vector icon pack crafted for designers and developers.<br>
+Hicon is a simple vector icon pack crafted for designers and developers.<br>
 The idea is to create an open source asset with consistent and minimal design.

 Each icon is been designed on Figma using a 24x24 grid.